List of Judge Dredd characters: Fargo Clan

 The Fargo Clan are a family of mutants in the Cursed Earth, led by Randy Fargo.
 They are descended from Ephram Fargo, the brother of Eustace Fargo, Dredd's clone father, and so can be considered distant relatives.
 Dredd was unaware of their existence until a chance encounter with them in the Cursed Earth in 2129, when they helped Dredd in an investigation.
 When they tried to visit Dredd in Mega-City One later that year, Dredd was forced to turn them away due to the city's strict anti-mutant laws.
 These experiences changed Dredd's hardline anti-mutant views, and led to him securing the repeal of the anti-mutant laws in 2130.
 Later that year, the Fargos were invited back to the city as guests of honour.
 During a tour of the city, Jubal Fargo was accidentally killed while saving the life of a young child.
 The family returned to their abode in the Cursed Earth.

+Joe Fargo

+First appearance: Judge Dredd Megazine #473 (2024).
+Created by Ken Niemand and Dan Cornwell.

+Joe Fargo is a pseudonym adopted by another Joe Dredd from a parallel universe, who in 2146 arrived in unexplained circumstances.
+His version of Mega-City One abolished street judges after the tyrannical reign of Chief Judge Cal, after which this version of Dredd became a police officer.
+He eventually retired, married, and changed his appearance.
+After arriving in another timeline, he was given a small pension, a new name, and a private investigator's licence.